jim-schwoebel/allie/visualize/readme.md

 This is a univeral visualizer for all types of data.

-Note that this is a setting in the Allie Framework (e.g. visualization == True | False).
+Note that this is a setting in the Allie Framework (e.g. "visualize_data": true).

 ## Getting started
 To get started, you first need to featurize some data using featurizations scripts.
 This data must be in the [train_dir folder](https://github.com/jim-schwoebel/allie/tree/master/train_dir) in the form of directories.
 To read more about featurization, [see this page](https://github.com/jim-schwoebel/allie/tree/master/features).